-- Career development skills are embedded in all courses - Opportunities for part-time work, placements and work-related learning activities are widely available to students - Staff continue to widen and strengthen the University's links with employers in all sectors, involving them in curriculum design and encouraging their participation in other aspects of the University's career education and guidance provision - Staff are provided with up-to-date data on labour market trends and employers' requirements which will inform the service delivered to students. - MA TESOL is intended to enable students to make substantial progress as advanced ELT practitioners and managers in a variety of different national, regional and cultural educational systems.
+- Career development skills are embedded in all courses - Opportunities for part-time work, placements and work-related learning activities are widely available to students - Students may enrol on a CELTA (Certificate in Teaching English to Speakers of Other Languages) course with an institution near the university for an additional fee. - Staff continue to widen and strengthen the University's links with employers in all sectors, involving them in curriculum design and encouraging their participation in other aspects of the University's career education and guidance provision - Staff are provided with up-to-date data on labour market trends and employers' requirements which will inform the service delivered to students. - MA TESOL is intended to enable students to make substantial progress as advanced ELT practitioners and managers in a variety of different national, regional and cultural educational systems.
 Students will have the training and preparation to make significant contributions in their professional context as instructors, managers and researchers.